Therapeutic ClassificationsACE Inhibitor/Calcium Channel Blocker Combination

 Appropriate studies have not been performed on the relationship of age to the effects of amlodipine and benazepril combination in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of amlodipine and benazepril combination in the elderly.
-However, elderly patients are more likely to have age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving amlodipine and benazepril combination.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults, which may require an adjustment in the dose for patients receiving amlodipine and benazepril combination.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|